MicrosoftDocs/ai-builder/ai-builder-docs/dual-mode-licensing.md

 Users who started AI Builder trials are able to use them until the end of the trial period (30 days), within the consumption limit (200,000 AI Builder credits).

-Starting November 1, 2025, new customers can't start or renew AI Builder trials.
+As of November 1, 2025, new customers can't start or renew AI Builder trials.
 They need to use Copilot Credits to use AI Builder features.

 ## End of extension requests

 Extension requests are available up to the end of October 2025.

-Starting November 1, 2025, environments in overage block the run of AI Builder features unless Copilot Credits are available, or an admin allocates more AI Builder credits to the environment.
+As of November 1, 2025, environments in overage block the run of AI Builder features unless Copilot Credits are available, or an admin allocates more AI Builder credits to the environment.
 This blocking is for business runs only, using features in Power Apps or Power Automate cloud flows.
 It doesn't impact maker access to AI Builder portal pages such as training or quick testing models.

 ## Ungated access to AI models and prompts in Power Automate and Power Apps portals